linode/docs/docs/web-servers/nginx/how-to-install-nginx-ubuntu/index.md

         sudo nginx -t

-2. Reload the configuration:
+1. Reload the configuration:

         sudo nginx -s reload

-3. Navigate to your Linode's domain name or IP address in a browser.
-You should see the NGINX default page displayed (or your own content, if you specified the path in the previous section).
+1. Navigate to your Linode's domain name or IP address in a browser.
+You should see your simple page displayed.

 ## Advanced Configuration